ydb-platform/ydb/ydb/docs/en/core/integrations/fluent-bit.md

   WITH (STORE = COLUMN);
 ```

-The command that creates the columnar table differs in just two last lines, which specify the table's partitioning key and columnar storage type.
+The command that creates the columnar table differs in the following details:

+* it specifies the columnar storage type and the table's partitioning key in the last two lines;
+* the `timestamp` column is the first column of the primary key, which is optimal and recommended for columnar, but not for row-based tables.
+See the specific guidelines for choosing the primary key [for columnar tables](../dev/primary-key/column-oriented.md) and [for row-based tables](../dev/primary-key/row-oriented.md).

 [TTL configuration](../concepts/ttl.md) can be optionally applied to the table, limiting the data storage period and enabling the automatic removal of obsolete data.
 Enabling TTL requires an extra setting in the `WITH` section of the table creation command.
 For example, `TTL = Interval(P14D) ON timestamp` sets the storage period to 14 days, based on the `timestamp` field's value.